clydebarrow/esphome-docs-hugo/content/guides/getting_started_command_line.md

 See {{< docref "installing_esphome/" >}}.

 If you're familiar with Docker, you can use that instead!
-Note that on macOS Docker [can not pass USB devices through](https://github.com/moby/hyperkit/issues/149).
+Note that on macOS Docker [can not pass USB devices through ](https://github.com/moby/hyperkit/issues/149).
 You will not be able to flash ESP devices through USB on Mac, all other features will work.
 Flashing with web dashboard is still possible.

 Our image supports AMD64, ARM and ARM64 (AARCH64), and can be downloaded with: